nullbitsco/docs/snap/build_guide_en.md

 **A single key is not working**

 - Check that the switch is soldered properly at both pins.
 - Bypass the switch by shorting the two pads with tweezers.
 If that works, the switch is to blame and should be replaced.
 If it does not, the diode soldering is likely the issue.
 You can use the [diode key](https://nullbits.co/static/file/SNAP_diode_key.pdf) to match diodes with a switch!
+This link is broken.
 - Check that all of the diodes are soldered properly at both pins.
 - Check that the keymap you are using is defined correctly and matches your keyboard layout.

 **A whole row is not working**

-- This is usually caused by a cold solder joint at the Bit-C. Check that all pins on the MCU are soldered properly.
+- This is usually caused by a cold solder joint at the MCU.
+Check that all pins on the MCU are soldered properly.
 - Check that the proper rows and columns are set in QMK config.h

 **A whole column is not working**